-According to the PMBOK Guide, “the project charter is an official document that formally authorizes a project or a phase and documents the initial requirements that satisfy the stakeholders’ needs and expectations.”
+According to PMI, a project charter is an official document that authorizes a project or a phase.
+It records the requirements that will satisfy the stakeholders’ needs and expectations.

 Characteristics of the Project Charter

-The following are a few characteristics of the project charter:
+The following are a few characteristics of a project charter:

-- It recognizes the existence of the project
+- It recognizes the project and appoints a project manager.

-- Usually, it consists of only one or two pages maximum
+- It is only one or two pages of document.